thm/uinames/README.md

 This massive collection of names wouldn't have been as complete without the help of [these wonderful people](https://github.com/thm/uinames/network/members).
 Thanks for all the contributions and the continued support!

 Special thanks to [Claudio Albertin](http://github.com/ClaudioAlbertin) for his work on the API.

+### License
+Parts of this repository are licensed.
+Except where otherwise stated, any code not covered by this license is published under exclusive copyright.
+See [LICENSE.md](LICENSE.md) to learn more.